CodeAndWeb/texturepacker-godot-plugin/README.md

 Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

-Important: Enable the plugin on the Project Settings.
+**Important**: Enable the plugin on the Project Settings.

 ## Features

-* Import sprite sheets as AtlasTextures
+* Import sprite sheets as AtlasTextures / Sprite sheets
-* Import sprite sheets as TileSets
 * Supports trimmed sprites (margin)
 * Supports MultiPack

 ## Usage (once the plugin is enabled)

-1. Save your sprite sheets / tile maps in your project folder
+1. Create a sprite sheet in TexturePacker
+2. Save the image and .tpsheet file in the godot asset folder
-2. Watch Godot import it automatically.
+3. Watch Godot import it automatically.

+## Known issues

+### Currently no TileSet support

+The importer does currently not work with TileSets.
+Godot 3 had an API where a tile could be retrieved by its name.
+This is no longer supported in Godot 4.

+An option might be to create a file containing the name -> ID resolution.
+With this, it would be possible to update tile coordinates in the atlas.

 # Release notes

+## 4.0.1 (2022-10-13)

+* The plugin now works with Godot 4 beta 2

 ## 4.0.0 (2022-10-04)